jjak0b/ansible_farm/docs/roles/kvm_provision.md

 For advanced libvirt XML, see its [format documentation](https://libvirt.org/format.html).

-### Default template's variable dependencies
+### Default template dependant variables

-The common and default definitions provided in `defaults/targets/` and `defaults/platforms/` role folders and they are used by the default provided template: All `vm`'s properties defined outside the `vm.metadata` are considered as "template dependencies".
+The common and default definitions are provided in `defaults/targets/` and `defaults/platforms/` role folders and they are used by the default provided template.

 Requirements
 ------------

-- hypervisor Requirements
+- hypervisor target requirements

-  - System components like `qemu-system-<architecture>` if you are using qemu
-    - these must be present before processing the VM installation
-- ansible collections:
-  - [community.libvirt](https://galaxy.ansible.com/community/libvirt)
-    - ```ansible-galaxy collection install community.libvirt```
-  - [community.crypto](https://galaxy.ansible.com/community/crypto)
-    - ```ansible-galaxy collection install community.crypto```
-- ansible modules:
-  - [unarchive](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/unarchive_module.html)
+  - A libvirt environment already setup
-- Packages
+  - Packages and commands
     - `python` >= 2.6
     - `python3-libvirt` ( community.libvirt dep )
     - `python3-lxml` ( community.libvirt dep )
+    - `virsh`
+    - Any emulator you will use in the VM XML template
+      - any `qemu-system-<architecture>` emulator by default
     - `zstd` to expand .tar.zst files (unarchive module optional dep)
+      - required **if** using `unarchive` callback-task with a supported `unarchive` module format
     - `unzip` for `zipinfo` command and to handle .zip and .tar.* files (unarchive module optional dep)
       - or `gtar` (unarchive module optional dep)
+      - required **if** using `unarchive` callback-task with a supported `unarchive` module format
     - `gzip` to handle .gz files (optional)
-    - required **if** using unsupported archive format by the unarchive module
+      - required **if** using `unarchive` callback-task with an unsupported archive format by the unarchive module
     - `bzip2` to handle .bz2 files (optional)
-    - required **if** using unsupported archive format by the unarchive module
+      - required **if** using `unarchive` callback-task with an unsupported archive format by the unarchive module
+    - `virt-sysprep`
+      - required if using the `setup_image` callback-task
-  - `libvirt-clients`
+    - `qemu-img`
-    - required to use the `virsh` command
+      - required if using the `img_convert` callback-task
-- System running hypervisor:
+  - platforms:
-  - Supported platform:
+    - Supported:
-    - Theoretically any GNU/Linux distribution
+      - Any GNU/Linux distribution (in theory)
+      - POSIX-compilant OS should work
-    - Tested:
+    - Tested platforms:
-      - debian
+        - Debian 11, 12
-  - hypervisor
+        - ArchLinux
-    - default: `qemu`
+  - Supported hypervisors:
+    - Any hypervisor driver compatible with libvirt should work with this role
     - tested:
+      - `kvm`
       - `qemu`
-  - libvirt environment
-    - libvirt daemon active and running
   - Ansible User:
     - group: `libvirt_group` var value (default: `libvirt`)
-    - require to have access to libvirt features
+      - required **if** you need to use some libvirt features like libvirt network and `/system` URI
         - See your distribution requirements to use libvirt features
     - group: `kvm`
-    - required to use KVM
+      - required **if** you use KVM
     - group: `hypervisor_group` var value (default: `libvirt-qemu` )
-    - required to change files ownership to allow the hypervisor to access it
+      - required  **if** you use `install_to_libvirt` callback-task to change files ownership to allow the hypervisor to access it
+        - This is required if you specify an installation directory that the user don't own like `/var/lib/libvirt/images`
+        - Your user should have the permission to do that, this role won't use `become: yes` because focus to be used by standard user first, so i recommend to create a custom installation callback-task to use your ansible_become_user for this type of operation
         - in general see your hypervisor requirements
     - Note: default `hypervisor_group` and `libvirt_group` vars are defined in `roles/kvm_provision/defaults/main.yaml`, so they can be overridden on hypervisor's host (group)vars according to your use case.

+- ansible collections:
+  - [community.libvirt](https://galaxy.ansible.com/community/libvirt)
+  - [community.crypto](https://galaxy.ansible.com/community/crypto)
+    - required **if** using `setup_image` callback-task
+- ansible modules:
+  - [unarchive](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/unarchive_module.html)
+    - required **if** using `unarchive` callback-task

 Role Variables
 --------------